corrode/corrode.github.io/content/blog/ugly/index.md

 ## Read the Standard Library Documentation

 Many common patterns are beautifully handled by the standard library.
-It is absolutely worth your time to [read the documentation](https://doc.rust-lang.org/std/).
+It is absolutely worth your time to [read the documentation](https://doc.rust-lang.org/std/) and even its source code.
 For instance, you will find that you can get rid of all of of this boilerplate:

 ```rust